bosonprotocol/reference-backend/README.md

  - Install any necessary dependencies
  - Provision a local database
  - Run the server locally
- - Run a local keepers service (dependent on local contracts deployment as described in the [`contracts`](https://github.com/bosonprotocol/contracts) repository).
+ - Run a local keepers service (dependent on local contracts deployment as described in the [`contracts`](https://github.com/bosonprotocol/contracts) repository - see "Run" section).
- - Run local event listeners (dependent on local contracts deployment as described in the [`contracts`](https://github.com/bosonprotocol/contracts) repository).
+ - Run local event listeners (dependent on local contracts deployment as described in the [`contracts`](https://github.com/bosonprotocol/contracts) repository - see "Run" section).

 This can be executed by running the following from the project root directory:
 ```shell